How to Add and Record a Browser Window with OBS

 Method #3: Browser Source to Record a Window

-But, it is how you add Streamlabs alerts and other elements to your video or live broadcast.
+For one thing, it’s how you add Streamlabs alerts and other elements to your video or live broadcast.

-Add the Browser Source
+Step 1: Add the Browser Source

 Add a new source to OBS.